This blog may contain affiliate links. Read our disclosure policy for more info.

-When it comes to picking the BEST helicopter flight for you, your budget is going to be your biggest deciding factor.
+When it comes to picking the BEST Mount Cook helicopter flight for you, your budget is going to be one of your biggest deciding factors.
 Let’s face it, they’re not cheap.
 So deciding how much you’re willing to spend on your Mt Cook scenic flight is your big first step!

 Well, all flights are charged by time in the air and landings.
 You see, helicopters are not only expensive to run but also to maintain, so the more air time and landings involved the more you’re going to have to pay!

 Standard scenic flight times in Mount Cook start at 25 minutes.
 These times continue until the longest flight of 50 minutes.

-Let’s break it done: To make choosing easier and to get your budget sorted, here’s a guide to what you can expect to pay (in NZD approx) for each flight time:
+Let’s break it down: To make choosing easier and to get your budget sorted, here’s a guide to what you can expect to pay (in NZD approx) for each flight time:

 These flight prices above will include one landing on a glacier (landings also affect the price).
 They are estimates but honestly are a great ballpark figure.

 The Different Mt Cook Helicopter Tours Available

 Each flight you take (although set out in time) isn’t going to go wherever you please.
-Instead, each time period is a planned route that the helicopter just about has to follow.
+Instead, each time period has a planned route that the helicopter has to follow.
 This is because of flight traffic and safety requirements can’t have 10 helicopters just flying around as they please in Mt Cook.

 For instance, I did a 40-minute flight in Mount Cook on my visit.
 If you too choose that flight we’ll just about take the exact same path and see pretty much the same things!

-From looking at the map, the longer flight means the larger loop you do.
-On the 20 minute flight, you’ll leave the airport fly through the valley to Mount Cook before looping back for your landing and then back to the airport.
+From looking at the map, the longer flight means the larger the loop you do.
+On the 20 minute flight, you’ll leave the airport fly through the valley to Mount Cook before looping back for your landing on the glacier and then back to the airport.

 However, on a 50-minute flight, you’ll do the same except you’ll take a trip right over to the west coast and look down at Franz Josef and Fox Glacier before again landing on the glacier and returning to the airport!